reyemtm/tilequery/README.md

 ---

 ### Version Notes

+- 0.5.0 - removed requirement of id field
 - 0.4.0 - *Help wanted to convert to ES6.*
 - 0.3.2 - Replaced ``turf.buffer()`` with ``turf.circle()`` due to distance errors in ``turf.buffer()``